sanhozay/CLGen/README.md

 `&&`
 `||`

-The usual precedence and associativity rules apply, e.g. refer to C or Java.
+The usual precedence and associativity rules apply.
+Refer to documentation for C, C++, Java, etc.

 Duplicate state names are not allowed.
 The comparison is case sensitive but it is recommended that uppercase is always used for state names.